 Indonesia is well connected to the rest of the world by numerous airlines.
-Many international flights, especially those to Bali, stop first in Singapore due to runway restrictions at Bali.
+Many international flights, especially those to Bali, stop first in Singapore or Kuala Lumpur due to runway restrictions at Bali.

-Both are in the midst of massive expansion and rebuilding projects.
-Other airports with international links – albeit limited – include Balikpapan, Medan, Surabaya, Lombok and Manado.
+Other airports with international links – albeit limited – include Balikpapan, Medan, Padang, Surabaya, Lombok and Manado.

 Check websites to get an idea of airfares to Indonesia.
-Don't limit yourself to major sites either; search for 'Indonesian airfares' and you may well find sites belonging to small travel agents who specialise in Indonesian travel.
+Don't limit yourself to major sites either; search for 'Indonesian airfares' and you may well find sites belonging to small travel agencies that specialise in Indonesian travel.
 This can be particularly helpful when you are trying to book a complex itinerary to remote locations.

 Departure tax is now included in the price of the ticket.